 While email marketing is great at reaching out to your customers, you still need the right formula.
 You may just be wasting effort, time, and resources if you’re not reaching out to your client base with the right emails that align with where they are in their buying journey.

-To ensure that your business keeps being profitable, we have put together this list of emails that you should be sending to your subscribers as an eCommerce business owner.
+To ensure that your business keeps being profitable, we have put together this list of emails that you should be sending to your subscribers as owner looking to increase their eCommerce valuation.

 The Stages of the Buying Journey for eCommerce Customers

 Before deciding on the types of emails to send, it is crucial to segment your eCommerce customers based on where they are in the buyer’s journey.
 In eCommerce email marketing, your customers could fall into three stages: